Salvador-ON/Private-Event/README.md

 - It has 3 models: User , Attendance, Event
 - The User has 2 attributes: name, email
 - The Attendance has 2 attributes: user_id, event_id
-- The Event has 2 attributes: description, location, event_date, user_id
+- The Event has 2 attributes: description, location, event_date, creator_id

 - In the front-end we can create new users, log in, and display the events of the user, and thre previous and upcoming events